Fossj117/fossj117.github.io/_posts/2022-09-01-cmyk-blends.md

 *This is joint work with Evan via 90percent.art*

-This work explores color mixing and moving by procedurally blending cyan, magenta and yellow inks using generative design and pen plotting.
+This work explores color mixing and movement, procedurally blending cyan, magenta and yellow inks.
 A few images:

 <div align="center">